 Number Area to develop Actions Timescales Lead Officer 1 Improve contract management and monitoring.
-A consistent approach to contract management developed and implemented including training, templates and toolkits March 2017 Head of Finance (Deputy S151 Officer) 2 Build upon the Council's ability to respond to any incident that could impact upon its activities or disrupt service delivery.
-Business Continuity Plans to be refreshed and tested during the year March 2017 Director of Place 3 Continue to improve systems and processes across the Council around ensuring compliance with good practice relating to information governance.
-Implement the recommendations of the ICO Audit March 2017 Senior Information Risk Officer 4 Ensuring that risk management continues to be embedded into our operations.
-Ensure risks are reviewed and updated regularly throughout the year Quarterly reporting to Management Team and Audit Committee of the Corporate Risk Register March 2017 Head of Finance (Deputy S151 Officer) 5 Ensure that there is close monitoring of the impact of spending reductions that the Council has and will further need to impose over the next few years.
-Savings delivery tracked on a monthly basis and reported to Management Team, Service Committees and Cabinet March 2017 Corporate Director of Resources
+Monitoring compliance with the new contract management framework.
+March 2018 Assistant Director - Finance Business Support and Enablement (Deputy S151 Officer) 2 Build upon the Council's ability to respond to any incident that could impact upon its activities or disrupt service delivery.
+Business Continuity Plans to be refreshed and tested during the year.
+March 2018 Corporate Director Place 3 Continue to improve systems and processes across the Council around ensuring compliance with good practice relating to health and safety.
+Compliance with recommendations of review of Health and Safety service.
+March 2018 Corporate Director Place 4 Ensuring that risk management continues to be embedded into our operations.
+Embedding through day to day risk management Ensure risks are reviewed and updated regularly throughout the year Quarterly reporting to Management Team and Governance and Assurance Committee of the Strategic Risk Register March 2018 Assistant Director - Finance Business Support and Enablement (Deputy S151 Officer) 5 Ensure that there is close monitoring of the impact of spending reductions that the Council has and will be required over the next few years.
+The cumulative impact of spending reductions on performance regularly monitored.
+Savings delivery tracked on a monthly basis and reported to Management Team and Cabinet March 2018 Assistant Director - Finance Business Support and Enablement (Deputy S151 Officer)